mike442144/seenreq/README.md

 # seenreq
 A library to test if a url(request) is crawled, usually used in a web crawler.
 Compatible with `request` and `node-webcrawler`

+# Notice: Please do not use 0.1.6 or lower version on Node 4.0+

 # Install